Linear Dimensionality Reduction: Multivariate Data Analysis

-\notes Multivariate Data Analysis is a classical domain in data analysis, still relevant, and underestimated (although as reported in \cite{Jolliffe2002} and a current research with "Principal Component Analysis" on Google Scholar yielded several millions of hits).
+\notes Multivariate Data Analysis is a classical domain in data analysis, still relevant, and underestimated (although \cite{Jolliffe2002} and a current research with ``Principal Component Analysis'' on Google Scholar provided more than 2 millions of hits).
 It has been developed along several lines, all over 20th century.
 Most of seminal papers have been published before 1935.
 Two trends coexist: a statistics oriented trend, developed by an Anglo-Saxon school, in UK, US, India and Scandinavia, and a French school, more algebraic and geometrical, developed in the 60's under leadership of J.-P. Benzecri.
 A comprehensive and very informative paper for comparing both approaches with historical insight is \cite{Tenenhaus1985}.
 The seminal paper on PCA by Pearson in 1901 however is geometrical, and Hotelling presentation 30 years later is algebraic.
-Several recent and excellent textbooks exist for a global presentation of multivariate data analysis or dimensionality reduction, like \cite{Anderson1958,Mardia1979,Chatfield1980,Lee2007,Izenman2008,Wang2012}.
-Each has a special flavour: \cite{Anderson1958} is the seminal book on multivariate data analysis (Anderson was in Stanford) and has been a bedside book of statisticians for decades; \cite{Mardia1979} is the most comprehensive, with all demonstrations of results presented as theorems, \cite{Chatfield1980} establishes a link with statistics, and is easier to read, \cite{Lee2007} goes beyond linear methods, focusing on nonlinear methods, \cite{Izenman2008} is comprehensive too, focusing on a diversity of examples, \cite{Wang2012} addressed explicitly the new challenge raised by massive data and work in high dimensional spaces.
-The seminal books for French school, more geometrical, are \cite{Benzecri1973a,Benzecri1973b} and \cite{Cailliez1979} who introduced the duality diagram as a unifying tool.
-See as well \cite{Lebart1977,LMF82,Escofier1990} among others.
+Several recent and excellent textbooks exist for a global presentation of MDA or dimensionality reduction, like \cite{Anderson1958,Mardia1979,Chatfield1980,Lee2007,Izenman2008,Wang2012}.
+Each has a special flavour: \cite{Anderson1958} is the seminal book on MDA (Anderson was in Stanford) and has been a bedside book of statisticians for decades; \cite{Mardia1979} is the most comprehensive, with all demonstrations of results presented as theorems, \cite{Chatfield1980} establishes a link with statistics, and is easier to read, \cite{Lee2007} goes beyond linear methods, focusing on nonlinear methods, \cite{Izenman2008} is comprehensive too, focusing on a diversity of examples, \cite{Wang2012} addressed explicitly the new challenge raised by massive data and work in high dimensional spaces.
+The seminal books for French school, more geometrical, are \cite{Benzecri1973a,Benzecri1973b} and \cite{Cailliez1979} who introduced the duality diagram as a unifying framework (for presentation of the duality diagram, see as well \cite{DrayDufour2007,CruzHolmes2011}).
+See as well \cite{Lebart1977,LMF82,LMP2000,Escofier1990} among others.
 The very nice paper \cite{Pages1979} gives an historical sketch of the French school as well as a comparison with Anglo-Saxon school.